ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 To download ESXi updates from VMware, you can configure VMware Update Manager (VUM) or vSphere Lifecycle Manager (vLCM), which are integrated into your vCenter Server.
 For more information, see [Broadcom Support](https://www.broadcom.com/support/vmware-services){: external}.

-IBM does not provide ongoing updates to add-on services such as Zerto or Veeam®.
+IBM does not provide ongoing updates to add-on services such as {{site.data.keyword.hpe-zerto}} or Veeam®.
 Obtaining and installing these updates is your responsibility.
 {: important}

 ## How are RHEL patches managed?